ayazshah2/nice-invoice/README.md

 ### Contributions

 Contributions and suggestions are very welcome and wanted.
 I try to respond to pull requests within 24 hours, checkout <a href="https://github.com/bakhtawarshah/nice-invoice/blob/master/CONTRIBUTE.md">How to contribute</a>

+### Change Log

+You can see change logs by clicking on <a href="https://github.com/bakhtawarshah/nice-invoice/blob/master/CONTRIBUTE.md">CHANGELOG.md</a> file